Information for Summer Camp

 You may choose to have breakfast, lunch, and dinner meals in the School Dining Room.
 Each meal must be selected and ordered on the registration form.
 A self-catering option is available; there are two common rooms with small kitchenettes.

 This year we will not be able to change meal orders, so please be careful with what you order.
 If you are having extra people come to camp for the weekend, please think carefully about this and order meals for them at the time you register.
 If meals have not been pre-ordered you will need to make your own food arrangements.

 There is an off-site Facilities fee for camp participant families who do not book hostel or tent accommodation.
 This covers camp administration and use of amenities.
 Fees must be paid at time of online enrolment.

 The Wellington Branch encourages extended family, friends and teachers to come visit our events – especially Workshop and Camp.
 There is no charge for visitors as the tutor and venue costs have already been paid for by participants.

 Camp Arrival and Departure

-Registration will commence at 1pm on Wednesday 15th January 2014.
-Camp concludes at around midday on Monday 20th January 2014 after the Play-out Concert.
-Lunch will not be available on the Wednesday, but will be available for those ordering it on the Monday.
+Registration will commence at 1pm on Wednesday.
+Camp concludes at around midday on Monday (Wellington Anniversary) after the Play-out.
+Please note: Lunch will not be available on the Wednesday, but will be available on the Monday.

 The Wellington Suzuki Institute is a branch of the New Zealand Suzuki Institute.
 General information on the Suzuki Institute can be found at: Suzuki Institute